Higman-Thompson groups and profinite properties of right-angled Coxeter groups: Grothendieck pairs and flexibility

 Recall that a group is \emph{indicable} if it has a surjective homomorphism onto the integers.
 A group $J$ is \emph{3/2-generated} if for every nontrivial $g \in J$ there exists a $g' \in J$ such that $\{g, g'\}$ generates $J$.

-\begin{thm} Let $G$ and $L$ be finitely generated, residually finite groups in which the centralizer of a nonabelian subgroup is trivial.
+\begin{thm} Let $G$ and $L$ be finitely generated, residually finite groups in which the centraliser of a nonabelian subgroup is trivial.
 Assume further that $G$ is nontrivial and $L$ is indicable.
-Then the product $\prod_{i=1}^d(G \bigast L)$, where $d \geq 2$, has infinite genus.
+Then the product $\prod_{i=1}^d(G \bigast L)$, where $d \geq 2$, has infinite genus. \end{thm}